-Filing Manual – Guide V – Right-of-Entry Application (CER Act s.
-324)
+Filing Manual – Guide V – Right-of-Entry Application (CER Act section 324)

 Where a company does not acquire land required for an approved pipeline through negotiations with the landowner, it may apply to the CER for a right-of-entry order pursuant to section 324 of the CER Act and the Rules.

-Guide V of the Filing Manual provides guidance regarding the information that the company must give to the landowner, under section 324 of the CER Act, prior to applying for a right-of-entry order.
+Guide V of this manual provides guidance regarding the information that the company must give to the landowner, under section 324 of the CER Act, prior to applying for a right-of-entry order.

 Guide V further outlines the information required in an application to the CER for a right-of-entry order, as established in section 55 of the Rules.
 As set out in the guidance below, the Rules state that the filing to the CER must indicate, among other things, that the notification to the landowner contained all the information as required under section 324 of the CER Act.